-- 43. "Occurrence" means an accident, including continuous or repeated exposure to substantially the same general harmful conditions. - 44.
+- 13. "Occurrence" means an accident, including continuous or repeated exposure to substantially the same general harmful conditions. - 14.
 "Personal and advertising injury" means injury, including consequential "bodily injury", arising out of one or more of the following offenses: - a.
 False arrest, detention or imprisonment; - b.
 Malicious prosecution; - c.
-The wrongful eviction from wrongful entry into, or invasion of the right of private occupancy of a room, dwelling or premises that a person occupies, committed by or on behalf of its owner, andlord or lessor. - d.
-Oral or written publication, in any manner, of material that slanders of libels a person or organization or disparages a person's or organization's goods, products or services; - Oral or written publication, in any manner, of material that violates a person's right of privacy; - f.
-The use of another's advertising idea in your "advertisement"/or" - g.
-Infringing upon another's capyright, trade dress or slogan in your advertisement." - 15.
-"Pollutants" mean any solid, liquid, gaseous at thermal irritant or contaminant, including smoke vajor, soot, forces, acids, alkalis, one-mosts and waste.
-Weste includes materials to be recycled, resonationed or regainest.
+The wrongful eviction from, wrongful entry into, or invasion of the right of private occupancy of a room, dwelling or premises that a person occupies, committed by or on behalf of its owner, landlord or lessor; - d.
+Oral or written publication, in any manner, of material that slanders of libels a person or organization or disparages a person's or organization's goods, products or services; - e.
+Oral or written publication, in any manner, of material that violates a person's right of privacy; - f.
+The use of another's advertising idea in your "advertisement"; or - g.
+Infringing upon another's copyright, trade dress or slogan in your "advertisement". - 15."Pollutants" mean any solid, liquid, gaseous or thermal irritant or contaminant, including smoke, vapor, soot, fumes, acids, alkalis, chemicals and waste.
+Waste includes materials to be recycled, reconditioned or reclaimed.

-- 18, "Products completed operations hazard": - a.
-Includes: all "bodily injury" and "property damage" opcurring away from premises you ewn or rentsend arising out of "your product" or "your work" expect. - (1) Products that are still in your physical possession; or - (2) Work that has not yet been completed or abandoned.
+- 16. "Products-completed operations hazard": - a.
+Includes all "bodily injury" and "property damage" occurring away from premises you own or rent and arising out of "your product" or "your work" except: - (1) Products that are still in your physical possession; or - (2) Work that has not yet been completed or abandoned.
 However, "your work" will be deemed completed at the earliest of the following times: - (a) When all of the work called for in your contract has been completed. - (b) When all of the work to be done at the job site has been completed if your contract calls for work at more than one job site. - (c) When that part of the work done at a job site has been put to its intended use by any person or organization other than another contractor or subcontractor working on the same project.

-Work that may need service, maintenances; correction, repair or replacement, but which is otherwise complete, will be treated secompleted.
+Work that may need service, maintenance, correction, repair or replacement, but which is otherwise complete, will be treated as completed.

 - b.
-Does not include "bodily injury" or "property damage" arising out of: - injury or damage arises out of a condition in or on a vehicle not owned or operated by you, and that condition was created by the "loading or unloading" of that vehicle by ark insured: - (2) The existence of tools, uninstalled equipment or abandoned or unusego materials; or - (3) Products or operations for which the classification, listed in the Declarations or In a policy Schedule, states that products completed operations are subject to the General Aggregate Limit. - 17.
+Does not include "bodily injury" or "property damage" arising out of: - (1) The transportation of property, unless the injury or damage arises out of a condition in or on a vehicle not owned or operated by you, and that condition was created by the "loading or unloading" of that vehicle by any insured: - (2) The existence of tools, uninstalled equipment or abandoned or unused materials; or - (3) Products or operations for which the classification, listed in the Declarations or in a policy Schedule, states that products-completed operations are subject to the General Aggregate Limit. - 17.
 "Property damage" means: - a.
 Physical injury to tangible property, including all resulting loss of use of that property.
-All such loss of use shall be deemed to occur at the physical injury that caused it or - Is Loss of eas of tangible property that is not physically injured All such loss of use shall be deamed to begin at the final of the "alcoluteboe" that saused it.
+All such loss of use shall be deemed to occur at the time of the physical injury that caused it; or - b.
+Loss of use of tangible property that is not physically injured.
+All such loss of use shall be deemed to occur at the time of the "occurrence" that caused it.

-That has purposes of this insureous, electronic data: Is not langitus property.
+For the purposes of this insurance, electronic data is not tangible property.